canonical/gateway-api-integrator-operator/docs/explanation/charm-architecture.md

 In designing this charm, we've leveraged the [sidecar](https://kubernetes.io/blog/2015/06/the-distributed-system-toolkit-patterns/#example-1-sidecar-containers) pattern for Kubernetes charms, but somewhat unusually we're not actually deploying a workload container alongside our charm code.
-Instead, the charm code talks directly to the Kubernetes API to provision the appropriate gateway API resource to enable traffic to reach the service in question.
+Instead, the charm code talks directly to the Kubernetes API to provision the appropriate Gateway API resource to enable traffic to reach the service in question.

-As a result, if you run a `kubectl get pods` on a namespace named for the Juju model you’ve deployed the gateway-api-integrator charm into, you’ll see something like the following:
+As a result, if you run `kubectl get pods` on a namespace named for the Juju model you’ve deployed the gateway-api-integrator charm into, you’ll see something like the following: